benedetti79/ht813-freepbx-italia-block-guide/README.md

 I would love to hear your suggestions and modifications!
 Feel free to leave comments, make pull requests, or contribute in any other way to improve this guide.
 If you have any questions or suggestions, feel free to reach out to me through GitHub channels.

-This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1
+This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International. https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1